Abisco96/Abisco96/README.md

 ## ⭐ Final Note

-I’m passionate about solving real-world problems using technology — especially in:
+I’m passionate about using technology to solve real-world problems in:

-- 🌍 Environmental monitoring
+🌍 Environmental monitoring
-- 🏥 Healthcare systems
+🏥 Healthcare systems
-- 🏙️ Smart infrastructure
+🏙️ Smart infrastructure

-🚀 Currently seeking opportunities to build impactful systems and grow as an engineer.
+🚀 Open to graduate opportunities where I can build impactful systems.